-The last day to withdraw/drop with a grade of "W" is April 27th.
+The last day to withdraw/drop with a grade of "W" is November 30.
 It is the student's responsibility to withdraw from this course.
 Otherwise, students will be assigned their earned letter grade at the end of the course.
 Course averages will be updated regularly, and guidance will be provided throughout the term to help students decide whether they need to drop the class or not.
+You should not drop any course without speaking first with a financial AND academic advisor, as well as your instructor or professor.